-Capital gains and losses which are not realised are not taxed.
+Capital gains and losses that are not realised are not taxed.
 The CIT rate is 7.5% for AIFs investing in securities or financial assets and 15% for AIFs investing in real estate.

-An AIF is exempt from any other income tax, namely Investment Income Tax and Urban Property Tax.
-An AIF is also exempt from Stamp Duty and Consumption Tax on bank commissions, and Stamp Duty on capital increases.
+AIFs are exempt from any other income tax, namely Investment Income Tax and Urban Property Tax.
+AIFs are also exempt from Stamp Duty and Consumption Tax on bank commissions, and Stamp Duty on capital increases.